JWilsonDeveloper/SVGStyleChanger/README.md

 # SVGStyleChanger

-SVGStyleChanger is a C# application created in Microsoft Visual Studio Community 2022 (64-bit), version 17.4.0.
+SVGStyleChanger is a C# application for Windows created in Microsoft Visual Studio Community 2022 (64-bit), version 17.4.0.
 Its purpose is to streamline the process of changing the style of all paths within a group of SVG files.

 ## Background